-Canadian Government and its many provinces have already-established web accessibility laws.
+The Canadian Government and its many provinces have already-established web accessibility laws.
 This goes to show that the country actively has the needs of its 5.3 million citizens who live with some form of disability in mind.
-It recently moved from the Canadian Human Rights Act of 1977 that prohibits restriction and discrimination of people to accessibility-specific laws.
+It recently moved from the Canadian Human Rights Act of 1977 which prohibits restriction and discrimination against people to accessibility-specific laws.

 The Canadian Standard on Web Accessibility

 This law covers departments, agencies, branches, and departmental corporations of the Government of Canada.
 The standard mandates them to make their web accessible to people with disabilities and meet the five WCAG 2.0 Level AA conformance requirements.

 Who must comply: Canada’s federal public sector, Crown Corporations, and all federally regulated organizations including those in the private sector.
 It also mandates them to adopt the WCAG 2.0 AA standard.